Chau999/chau_website_repo/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Economics and Experimental design.
+- Economics and Experimental design
 - Kernel methods and Gaussian Processes
 - Ranking and Preference learning
 - Causal Inference and Econometrics